maquanyi/harbour/README.md

 `harbour -d -D --docker-sock=/var/run/dockerxxx.sock`(specified sock for docker) `-H unix:///a/b/c.sock`(specified sock for harbour)  `-H tcp://:4567`(specified tcp port for harbour)

 ### Examples

+#### Proxy for Docker
+Harbour works as a proxy of docker by default.
 Below is an example of harbour working for docker in default mode:
 - Run harbour daemon
 ```
 $ ./harbour -d -D &